plumlike/COSE471-DataScience2017/README.md

 **jieun.py** is execution file and **golf.txt** is a testfile

 ### Development issue
-    Training data can be expanded add news url to category folder add news url category.
+    Training data can be expanded if you add news URL to category folder.
     Using 'pos tagging' method will upgrade the accuracy of classifying.